 Sara Copeland is the community development director of North Kansas City, Missouri, where she manages long-range planning and redevelopment.
 She earned a Bachelor of Science and a master's in city planning from the Massachusetts Institute of Technology.
 Copeland served in several leadership roles with the APA Chapter Presidents Council prior to being elected chair, including terms as vice chair and secretary-treasurer.
 On the chapter level, she has served as the treasurer of the Missouri Chapter and is a past president of the APA Kansas Chapter.

 David Fields, AICP

 David Fields is a principal at Nelson\Nygaard Consulting Associates in the San Francisco office.
-As the Divisions Council chair, Fields will lead the Divisions Council in strengthening APA's 21 special-interest divisions.
+As the Divisions Council chair, Fields leads the council in strengthening APA's 21 special-interest divisions.
 He is a certified planner and earned his master's degree from New York University and bachelor's degree at State University of New York at Binghamton.
 Within APA, Fields has held both national and local leadership roles, including vice chair of the Divisions Council, chair of the Multi-modal Planning at the Megaregional Scale Research Initiative Project Advisory Committee, chair of APA's Transportation Division, co-chair of the Smart Cities Task Force, and New York City section director of the APA New York Metro Chapter.